cloudflare/cloudflare-docs/content/rules/transform/managed-transforms/configure.md

     IMAGE

-4. Enable the [desired Managed Transforms](/rules/transform/managed-transforms/reference/) by clicking the toggle next to each entry.
+4. Enable or disable the [desired Managed Transforms](/rules/transform/managed-transforms/reference/) by clicking the toggle next to each entry.

 ## Via API